concision/docker-windscribe-socks-server/README.md

 ```bash
 ./deploy-container.sh
 ```
-> Note: If specifying multiple SOCKS5 users, specify the relevant environment variables in an `.env` file or ads a `--env SOCKS_USERNAME_xyz` and `--env SOCKS_PASSWORD_xyz` flag (where "xyz" is a wildcard) to the script.
+> Note: If specifying multiple SOCKS5 users, specify the relevant environment variables in an `.env` file or add `--env SOCKS_USERNAME_xyz` and `--env SOCKS_PASSWORD_xyz` flag (where "xyz" is a wildcard) to the script.

 ### Configuration
-There are several environment variables that can be configured for this image:
+There are several variables that can be configured for this image:
 - **Windscribe**:
   - `WINDSCRIBE_DNS` (optional): Whitespace delimited list of DNS servers to use (default: `1.1.1.1`).
 Setting a DNS server with Docker flags is not sufficient enough, as it utilizes an embedded local DNS server.
 Windscribe tunnels all DNS requests to prevent DNS leakage.
   - `WINDSCRIBE_USERNAME`: Windscribe account username.